Kawaguchiko: Joie de Vivre

 ~6 min

-Google maps are my savior, yet sometimes it behaves like a supreme authoritarian dictator.
-It pleases us, promises us with the shortest path, but we are the ones who bear the tragedy
+Google Maps is my savior, yet sometimes it behaves like a supreme authoritarian dictator.
+It pleases us, promises us the shortest path and delivers the longest journey full of tragedy

-We go to a supermarket and buy some groceries.
-Kim plans to cook dinner, we split the expense.
-While preparing the spaghetti, I assist her by slicing the vegetables in the kitchen.
-After a while, an elderly woman in a wheelchair approaches me to unwrap her biscuit.
-She tells me that she is from Paris and explains that she has an illness.
-Her doctor advised her to stay in places with pristine air from time to time, which is why she has been staying in Kawaguchiko for a month
+We went to a supermarket and bought some groceries.
+Kim planned to cook dinner, so we split the expense.
+While she prepared the spaghetti, I assisted her by slicing the vegetables in the kitchen.
+After a while, an elderly woman in a wheelchair approached me to help unwrap her biscuit.
+She told me that she was from Paris and explained that she had an illness.
+Her doctor had advised her to stay in places with pristine air from time to time, which was why she had been staying in Kawaguchiko for a month

 Hotel Environment: Modern-traditional Japanese style